orbitse/data-512-a1/README.md

   The goal of this project is to follow best practices for open scientific research while constructing, analyzing, and publishing a dataset of monthly traffic on the pages in English Wikipedia from July 1, 2008 through September 30, 2017.
 The resulting project should contain enough information to be fully reproducible by others: from data collection to data analysis.

+  This project documents:
-  This project documents (1) the code to combine Wikipedia traffic data from two different Wikimedia REST API endpoints into a single dataset, (2) the data wrangling steps necessary to consolidate five JSON files into a single CSV file, and (3) the visual analysis of the clean data.
+  > (1) the code to combine Wikipedia traffic data from two different Wikimedia REST API endpoints into a single dataset,
+  > (2) the data wrangling steps necessary to consolidate five JSON files into a single CSV file, and
+  > (3) the visual analysis of the formatted data.

-  This README file contains the information and references needed to reproduce the analysis, including a description of the data and all relevant resources and documentation, with hyperlinks to those resources.
+  This README file and the Jupyter Notebook file, hcds-a1-data-curation.ipynb, contain the information and references needed to reproduce the analysis, including a description of the data and all relevant resources and documentation, with hyperlinks to those resources.

 ### __About Data__